 Exercise 1.2.
-Let G be a non-discrete topological group.
-Show G is perfect as a topological space.
+Let G be a topological group.
+Show G is perfect as a topological space if and only if G is non-discrete.

 Exercise 1.3.
 Suppose that G is a topological group and V is an open neighborhood of g.
 Show there is an open set W containing 1 such that $WgW \subseteq V$ .